 Federal return.
-You must include a copy of your federal Form 1040 or 1040-SR with Schedules 1 through 3 (if applicable), 1040-X, or 1040-NR with your Oregon return.
-Without this information, we may disallow or adjust items claimed on your Oregon return.
+When you file your Oregon return, you must include a copy of your federal Form 1040, 1040-SR, or 1040-NR with Schedules 1 through 3 (if applicable), or Form 1040-X if you're filing an amended return.
+Items on your Oregon return may be adjusted or denied if your federal return isn't included.